mikeywilsonuk/unattended-test-database/README.md

 For this project I didn't have access to a local Oracle database.
 However, I found `https://apex.oracle.com` which gave me access to a browser workspace where I could run and test my PL/SQL code.

-The SQL script to create the tables and PL/SQL package procedure executed successfully on the APex workspace, but ultimately I'm not sure how closely the workspace mirrors a local Oracle database environment.
+The SQL script to create the tables and PL/SQL package procedure executed successfully on the APEX workspace, but ultimately I'm not sure how closely the workspace mirrors a local Oracle database environment.

 <br>